Promethazine and Dextromethorphan

 Promethazine and Dextromethorphan Description

-Inactive Ingredients: anhydrous citric acid, ascorbic acid, edetate disodium, FD&C yellow No. 6, methylparaben, natural and artificial lemon mint flavor, propylene glycol, propylparaben, purified water, sodium benzoate, sodium citrate anhydrous, saccharin sodium, and sucrose.
+Inactive ingredients: ascorbic acid, citric acid, D&C yellow #10, FD&C yellow #6, methylparaben, natural and artificial raspberry flavor, propylene glycol, propylparaben, purified water, saccharin sodium, sodium benzoate, sodium citrate, and sucrose syrup.

 Dextromethorphan hydrobromide is a salt of the methyl ether of the dextrorotatory isomer of levorphanol, a narcotic analgesic.
 It is chemically designated as 3-methoxy-17-methyl-9α, 13α, 14α-morphinan hydrobromide monohydrate.
 Dextromethorphan hydrobromide occurs as white crystals sparingly soluble in water and freely soluble in alcohol.
 It has a molecular weight of 370.32, a molecular formula of C18H25NO•HBr•H2O, and the following structural formula: